Juanpablor5/endpoint_epam/README.md

 LIST
 ```

-2. Run the program with the command `node index.js`
+2. Run the program with the command `npm start`

+3. Run the unit tests with the command `npm test`

+## Explanation of the used Design Pattern
+To solve this problem, it was decided to use the Factory Design pattern, since all the commands required similar parameters with small logic changes.